-Within the investment principles, the Company may enter into
+Within the scope of the investment principles, the Company may enter into interest-rate swaps, currency swaps or interest-rate/currency swaps.

-- interest-rate,

-- currency,

-- interest-currency and

-- single name credit default swaps on behalf of the Fund.

 Swaps are agreements whereby the payment flows or risks underlying the transaction are swapped between the contracting parties.